ncatlab/nlab-content/pages/1/3/1/4/4131/content.md

 *Every* collection $S$ of subsets of $X$ is a subbase for some topology on $X$.
 =--

 A subbase naturally generates a base (for the same topology) by [[Moore closure|closing]] it under finitary intersections.
-(The resulting base will actually be closed under intersection, not just colax-closed.)
+(The resulting base will actually be closed under intersection.)

 ## Relation to Grothendieck topologies and coverages